maria-gedye/gameMatcher/README.md

 ## Objective

-To create a web app that effectively matches gamers with games.
+To create a web ~~app~~ project that effectively matches gamers with games.
 1. Users take a gamer motivation test
 2. System takes their results as input into a recommendation system
 3. Recommendation system predicts a list of games that match a user's 'gamer personality'